Shiksa

-Shiksa (שיקסע) is an often disparaging, although not always, term for a Gentile woman or girl.
+Shiksa (שיקסע) is an often disparaging term for a gentile woman or girl.
 The word, which is of Yiddish origin, has moved into English usage and some Hebrew usage (as well as Polish and German), mostly in North American Jewish culture.

 Among Orthodox Jews, the term may be used to describe a Jewish girl or woman who fails to follow Orthodox religious precepts.

 The equivalent term for a non-Jewish male, used less frequently, is shegetz.
+Because of Jewish matrilineal descent, there is often less of a taboo associated with non-Jewish men.

 Etymology

 The etymology of the word shiksa is partly derived from the Hebrew term שקץ shekets, meaning "abomination", "impure," or "object of loathing", depending on the translator.
 According to the Oxford English Dictionary, it came into English usage in the late 19th century from the Yiddish shikse, which is an adaptation of the Hebrew word šiqṣâ, which is derived from sheqeṣ ("a detested thing") and the feminine suffix -â.
 A passage in which shekets (translated as "abomination") appeared in the Talmud to refer to people (rather than non-kosher actions) can be translated as:

 Several dictionaries define shiksa as a disparaging and offensive term applied to a non-Jewish girl or woman.